SAP/openui5-docs/docs/Creating_a_Descriptor_File_for_Existing_Apps_3a9baba.md

     >
     >

-    To fill the ID and version information, open the `Component.js` file of your app and add the ID / namespace and version information:
+    To fill the ID and version information, open the `Component.js` file of your app and find the ID / namespace and version information:

     ``` js
     sap.ui.define\("cust.emp.myleaverequests.Component"\);
     sap.ui.require\(\[
         "cust/emp/myleaverequests/Configuration",
         "hcm/emp/myleaverequests/Component"\], function\(Configuration, ComponentBase\) \{
         ComponentBase.extend\("cust.emp.myleaverequests.Component", \{
-            metadata :  {
+            metadata : \{
                 "name" : "My Leave Requests",
                 "version" : "1.2.6"

-    });
+                ...
     ```

     Open the `manifest.json` file and enter the values from the `Component.js` file as follows:

-    -   Replace the `<id>` placeholder with the the id / namespace value from the module: `cust.emp.myleaverequests.Component` in the example above.
+    -   Replace the `<id>` placeholder with the the id / namespace value from the argument of `sap.ui.define` \(`"cust.emp.myleaverequests.Component"` in the example above\).

     -   Replace the `<version>` placeholder with the `version` value \(`"1.2.6"` in the example above\).